 I spent New Years in Moscow.
 I planned to go there and elbow my way into Red Square, Russia’s New Years equivalent to Times Square (complete with fireworks and a televised concert.)
 However, things didn’t go according to plan.

-First, there was a pleasant turn of events: several other Fulbrights had the same idea as I and we congregated in the capital, so I had company.
+Several other Fulbrights had the same idea as I and we congregated in the capital, so I had company.
 Unfortunately, the rest of the evening didn’t go so nicely for me.

 The weather was wetter than I had anticipated.
-I had come from Ulyanovsk, my post, where everything was frozen and seemed content to stay that way until the spring equinox.
+I had come from Ulyanovsk, my post, where everything was frozen and seemed content to stay that way until the spring equinox… or maybe later.
 Not so in Moscow, which meant that my shoes were soon soaked through, something which quickly kills the fun of winter weather.
 Being outside was hard to bear, even while moving.
 Considering that I wanted to stand for hours and hours in Red Square, perhaps the next misfortune was also sort of a blessing: Red Square was closed, at least to plebs like me and my Fulbright colleagues, so ultimately, I didn’t have to stand all night in one place on my freezing feet.

 The entrances to Red Square were swarming with police officers (as was the whole heart of the center) and these armed, black-uniformed men repeated endlessly that the square is closed to all persons except those with a special invitation.
 I never did figure out who was special enough to get into the square that night, but it doesn’t take much imagination to guess.
 The rich, the famous, and the powerful — and perhaps a few plebs who got luckier than I?